-A camera (smart-phone cameras work fine) and a hand lens (10X) are also useful aids in studying identification in the field.
+A camera (smart-phone cameras work fine)

+Hand lens (10X) are also useful aids in studying identification in the field.
+I recommend the Bausch and Lomb loupe (10X) for a sharp and clear image.

 Prerequisites/co-requisites/ recommended preparation

 Students will be required to have access to adequate computer and internet access and familiarity with basic computer skills.
 Examples of this include: